vllm-project/vllm/docs/source/serving/deploying_with_k8s.rst

 Before you begin, ensure that you have the following:

 - A running Kubernetes cluster
-- NVIDIA Kubernetes Device Plugin (`k8s-device-plugin`): This can be found at `https://github.com/NVIDIA/k8s-device-plugin/`
+- NVIDIA/ROCm Kubernetes Device Plugin (`k8s-device-plugin`): This can be found at `https://github.com/NVIDIA/k8s-device-plugin/` or `https://github.com/ROCm/k8s-device-plugin`
 - Available GPU resources in your cluster

 Deployment Steps